kdhRick2222/Exposure-slot/README.md

 This repository contains the official PyTorch implementation of **_Exposure-slot_**: **Exposure**-centric representations learning with **Slot-in-Slot Attention** for Region-aware Exposure Correction accepted at **CVPR 2025.**

 <div align="center">
   <img src="images/concept_figure.png" width="500px" />
 </div>

-Exposure-slot is the first approach to leverage Slot Attention mechanism for optimized exposure-specific feature partitioning.
-111
-• We introduce the slot-in-slot attention that enables sophisticated feature partitioning and learning and exposure-aware prompts that enhance the exposure-centric characteristics of each image feature.
+**Exposure-slot** is the first approach to leverage *Slot Attention mechanism* for optimized exposure-specific feature partitioning.
+We introduce the slot-in-slot attention that enables sophisticated feature partitioning and learning and exposure-aware prompts that enhance the exposure-centric characteristics of each image feature.

 Our proposing method is **the first approach to leverage Slot Attention mechanism** for optimized exposure-specific feature partitioning.
 We introduce the **slot-in-slot attention** that enables sophisticated feature partitioning and learning and exposure-aware prompts that enhance the exposure-centric characteristics of each image feature.
 We provide validation code, training code, and pre-trained weights on three benchmark datasets (**MSEC, SICE, LCDP**).